Decongo/cubes/README.md

 # Cubes

+src/script.js contains the main algorithm.

+App.vue contains the code that calls the functions in src/script.js.
+It also contains some of the test cases that I used.

 ## Project setup
 This project uses npm and Vue.js.
 It was developed using npm version 6.13.1 and Vue.js version 3.5.5.